Kasean32/GameRepo/README.md

 # GameRepo
-Databases project motivated by gametes and gamerepo
+Databases project motivated by gamestop and gamefly